 - A. Program Director - 1.
 There must be a single program director responsible for the program.
-The person designated with this authority is accountable for the operation of the program and should be a member of the staff of the sponsoring or integrated institution. - 2.
+The person designated with this authority is accountable for the operation of the program and should be a member of the faculty of the sponsoring or integrated institution and the American Association for the Surgery of Trauma. - 2.
 The program director, together with the faculty, is responsible for the general administration of the program, and for the establishment and maintenance of a stable educational environment.
 Adequate lengths of appointment for both the program director and faculty are essential to maintaining such an appropriate continuity of leadership.
-There should be a minimum of two staff members, including the program director. - 3.
+There should be a minimum of two faculty members, including the program director. - 3.
 Qualifications of the program director are as follows: - a.
 The program director must possess the requisite specialty expertise, as well as documented educational and administrative abilities. - b.
 The program director must be certified in General Surgery and Surgical Critical Care by the American Board of Surgery. - c.
-The program director must be appointed in good standing and based at the primary teaching site. - 4.
+The program director must be appointed in good standing and based at the primary teaching site. - d.
+The program director must be a member of the AAST. - e.
+The program director must show evidence of ongoing scholarly activity. - 4.
 Responsibilities of the program director are as follows: - a.
 The program director must oversee and organize the activities of the educational program in all institutions that participate in the program.
-This includes selecting and supervising the faculty and other program personnel at each participating institution, appointing a local site director, and monitoring appropriate resident supervision at all participating institutions. - b.
-The program director is responsible for preparing an accurate statistical and narrative description of the program as requested by the site selection committee of the American Association for the Surgery of Trauma (AAST), as well as updating annually both program and resident records through the ACGME's Accreditation Data System, or a similar data system as requested by the AAST.
+This includes selecting and supervising the faculty and other program personnel at each participating institution, appointing a local site director, and monitoring appropriate fellow supervision at all participating institutions. - b.
+The program director is responsible for preparing an accurate statistical and narrative description of the program as requested by the site selection committee of the American Association for the Surgery of Trauma (AAST), as well as annually updating both program and resident records through the ACGME's Accreditation Data System, or a similar data system as requested by the AAST.

 - c.
 The program director must ensure the implementation of fair policies, grievance procedures, and due process, as established by the sponsoring institution and in compliance with the Institutional Requirements. - d.
-The program director must seek the prior approval of the AAST for any changes in the program that may significantly alter the educational experience of the residents.
-Such changes, for example, include: - i.
+The program director must seek the prior approval in writing from the AAST for any changes in the program that may significantly alter the educational experience of the fellows.
+Examples of such changes include: - i.
 The addition or deletion of a participating institution; - ii.
 A change in the format of the educational program; - iii.
-A change in the approved fellow complement.
+An addition of an international rotation - iv.
+A change in the approved fellow complement; and/or - v.
+Designation of a new program director.

-On review of a proposal for any such major change in a program, the AAST may determine that a site visit is necessary.
+On review of a proposal for any such major change in a program, the AAST may determine that a focused site visit is necessary.